Srikesh89/Python_Mega_Course_Ten_Apps/README.md

     b. manipulate dataframe and plot line/bar/pie graphs/charts using matlibplot
     c. use the JustPY library to generate charts (python to javascript library) that uses common js highcharts
     d. convert a panda to load into a js chart and display interactive graphs
+8. Application 4: Python and Flask website
+9. Section 22: Desktop GUI Application
+    a. uses tkinter library
+10. Section 23: Connecting to databases
+    a. sqlite3 is an in application database which may be built-in to Python
+    b.
+Postgres connectivity and querying
+    c.
+A small mention of MySQL
+11. Application 5: Desktop App with Database about Books